alessandrorodi/tripbuilder/readme.md

-TripBuilder is a RESTful API that makes managing trips customers a breeze.
+TripBuilder is a RESTful API that makes managing trips for customers a breeze.

   - Powered by Laravel, the PHP framework for Web artisans
   - Back-end and front-end completely separated from each other.